amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/asyncCustomerChatUX/README.md

     });
     ```

 4. Start the chat based on a user action.
-You will want to add fields for the customer name and username because those fields are used in the Lambda function that was created.
+You will want to add fields for the customer name, username, and enableAttachments because those fields are used in the Lambda function that was created.

     ```js
     connect.ChatInterface.initiateChat({